public-assembly/public-assembly-docs/docs/visual-studio-code-setup.md

+# Visual Studio Code Setup

 ## ****Introduction****

 Visual Studio Code is a lightweight but strong source code editor that runs on your desktop.
 Additionally, it provides built-in support for JavaScript.

 This guide walks you through installing Visual Studio Code